 I'm just going to say Escape.
 So what I'm doing right now is just comparing to see how a properly sized leader looks compared to what we have over here.
 I'm going to back off.

-I'm going to erase window and then remove window in through here.
+I'm going to erase using a window selection in this area.
 Save the drawing.
 I can now erase this guy out.

-I'm going to check my running OSNAPs.
-I'm just going to type OS for OSNAPs.
+I'm going to check my running OSNAP settings.
+I'm just going to type OS for OSNAP settings.
 I have endpoint.

 I'm going to say node and perpendicular.
 I'm going to turn off perpendicular, but I think that node is pretty good.
 So I have node and I have insertion base point, so I have intersection insertion.